kodecocodes/sc_flutter/v1/for_instructor/001-getting-started.markdown

 We add the necessary imports and build and run the app, and see the new widget in action.

-Not much has changed yet, but now you're setup to build out the new widget.
+Not much has changed yet, but now we're setup to build out the new widget.

 ### Making Network Calls

 Earlier we imported our own strings.dart file into main.dart.
 You can similarly import other packages that are part of the Flutter framework and Dart.

-For example, we'll now use packages available in the framework to make an HTTP network call and also parse the resulting response JSON into Dart objects.
+We'll use packages available in the framework to make an HTTP network call and also parse the resulting response JSON into Dart objects.
 We add two new imports at the top of **ghflutterwidget.dart**:

 ```dart
 import 'dart:convert';